open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

 held in a constant `Attributes` variable, which reduces unnecessary memory allocations.
 But even if attributes can’t be known ahead of time, the attribute keys can.
 Here we pre-allocate constants for each `AttributeKey` that shows up in our attributes.
-The opentelemetry-java `Attributes` implementation is implemented very efficiently, and has been benchmarked and optimized over the course of several years.
+The OpenTelemetry Java `Attributes` implementation is implemented very efficiently, and has been benchmarked and optimized over the course of several years.

 Internally, when we record we need to look up the aggregation state (i.e.
-`AggregatorHandle` in opentelemetry-java terms) corresponding to the series.
+`AggregatorHandle` in OpenTelemetry Java terms) corresponding to the series.
 Most of the heavy lifting is performed by a lookup in a `ConcurrentHashMap<Attributes, AggregatorHandle>` but there are a couple of details worth noting: